Numigi/lucina/README.md

 # Lucina

-A project to centralize employee photos for usage in integrated workflows, web applications and email signatures.
+Lucina is a project to centralize employee photos for usage in integrated workflows, web applications and email signatures.

 ## Contributing